SAML-Toolkits/php-saml/README.md

 $auth->logout();   // Method that sent the Logout Request.
 ```

-Also there are 2 optional parameters that can be set:
+Also there are two optional parameters that can be set:

-* name_id.
-That will be used to build the LogoutRequest.
-If not name_id parameter is set and the auth object processed a
+* `name_id` - That will be used to build the LogoutRequest.
+If `name_id` parameter is not set and the auth object processed a
-SAML Response with a NameId, then this NameId will be used.
+SAML Response with a `NameId`, then this `NameId` will be used.
-* session_index.
-SessionIndex that identifies the session of the user.
+* `session_index` - SessionIndex that identifies the session of the user.

 The Logout Request will be sent signed or unsigned based on the security
-info of the advanced_settings.php ('logoutRequestSigned').
+info of the `advanced_settings.php` (`'logoutRequestSigned'`).

 The IdP will return the Logout Response through the user's client to the
 Single Logout Service of the SP.
-If we do not set an 'url' param in the logout method and are using the
+If we do not set a `'url'` param in the logout method and are using the
-default SLS provided  by the toolkit (endpoints/sls.php), then the SLS
+default SLS provided by the toolkit (`endpoints/sls.php`), then the SLS
 endpoint will redirect the user to the file that launched the SLO request.

-We can set an 'returnTo' url to change the workflow and redirect the user
+We can set an `'returnTo'` url to change the workflow and redirect the user
 to other php file.

 ```php